Data: the lifeblood of innovation

 Data is transforming our economy and society.
 Advances in digital technology allow us to gather and store ever-more data, enabling smarter and faster decisions that grow the economy and improve our lives.
-But they are also giving rise to new public policy questions.
-How do we get the right data ...
+But they ...

 James Moore sits down with the Toronto Star

 Is it possible to strike a balance between the goals of business and the need to better protect consumers?
 James Moore, former industry minister and the head of the Business Council’s study on digital and data modernization, answers this question and more.
 Read the article.

 Former industry minister leading initiative on data privacy